zhengzaiyi/zhengzaiyi.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a Ph.D. student at the Department of Computer Engineering at the University of Virginia, advised by Professor [Jundong Li](https://jundongli.github.io/).
-I received my B.E. in Computer Science from University of Science and Technology of China in 2022.
+I am currently a Ph.D. student at the Department of Computer Engineering at the University of Virginia starting from 2023 Fall, advised by Professor [Jundong Li](https://jundongli.github.io/).
+I received my B.E. in Computer Science from University of Science and Technology of China.

 My research interests lie in the multi-modal application of Large Language Models.